ClaudioZandonella/My_project_example/README.md

 - [Auxiliary_functions.R](src/Auxiliary_functions.R) contains other functions used in the analysis.

 In `data/raw/` folder you find the data with 1000 simulated cases that is used to plot results.

+## Installation instruction

+To download the project:

+1. Use your terminal to move in the place where you want to download the project folder using the command `cd <folder/path>`
+2. Run the code `git clone https://github.com/ClaudioZandonella/My_project_example`
+3. You need R and Rstudio to be installed in your machine and the following r packages, If you don't have these packages already installed run the command `install.packages(<name_package>)`
+    - `lavaan`
+    - `blavaan`
+    - `future.apply`
+    - `MASS`
+    - `tidyverse`

+## Run the analysis

+1. Open the R project `My_project_example.Rproj`.
+You can click on it or open using Rstudio File->Open Project
+2. Open the file [Analysis.R](Analysis.R) and run each line of the code in order

 ## License